For each task, Ray will choose a node to run it and the scheduling decision is based on the following factors in order.

 @ray.remote def default_function(): return 1 # If unspecified, "DEFAULT" scheduling strategy is used. default_function.remote() # Explicitly set scheduling strategy to "DEFAULT". default_function.options(scheduling_strategy="DEFAULT").remote() @ray.remote(scheduling_strategy="SPREAD") def spread_function(): return 2 # Spread tasks across the cluster. [spread_function.remote() for i in range(100)] @ray.remote def node_affinity_function(): return ray.get_runtime_context().node_id # Only run the task on the local node. node_affinity_function.options( scheduling_strategy=NodeAffinitySchedulingStrategy( node_id = ray.get_runtime_context().node_id, soft = False, ) ).remote() # Run the two node_affinity_function tasks on the same node if possible. node_affinity_function.options( scheduling_strategy=NodeAffinitySchedulingStrategy( node_id = ray.get(node_affinity_function.remote()), soft = True, ) ).remote()

-By default, Ray prefers available nodes that have large task arguments local
+"DEFAULT", Ray also prefers nodes that have large task arguments locally

 Note: Locality-aware scheduling is only for tasks not actors.

-import ray @ray.remote def large_object_function(): # Large object is stored in the local object store # and available in the distributed memory, # instead of returning inline directly to the caller. return * (1024 * 1024) @ray.remote def small_object_function(): # Small object is returned inline directly to the caller, # instead of storing in the distributed memory. return @ray.remote def consume_function(data): return len(data) large_object = large_object_function.remote() small_object = small_object_function.remote() # Ray will try to run consume_function on the same node # where large_object_function runs. consume_function.remote(large_object) # Ray will try to spread consume_function across the entire cluster # instead of only running on the node where large_object_function runs. [ consume_function.options(scheduling_strategy="SPREAD").remote(large_object) for i in range(10) ] # Ray won't consider locality for scheduling consume_function # since the argument is small and will be sent to the worker node inline directly. consume_function.remote(small_object)
+@ray.remote def large_object_function(): # Large object is stored in the local object store # and available in the distributed memory, # instead of returning inline directly to the caller. return * (1024 * 1024) @ray.remote def small_object_function(): # Small object is returned inline directly to the caller, # instead of storing in the distributed memory. return @ray.remote def consume_function(data): return len(data) # Ray will try to run consume_function on the same node where large_object_function runs. consume_function.remote(large_object_function.remote()) # Ray won't consider locality for scheduling consume_function # since the argument is small and will be sent to the worker node inline directly. consume_function.remote(small_object_function.remote())